phamtec/dsurf/README.md

 ## Running this

 ```
-$ ./dead
+$ ./dead jsonfile.json
 ```

 Hit q to exit

 ## Progress

-Draws a spinning hello world using opengl.
+Takes a JSON file and just draws it all in one big go with no layout.

 ## Current Focus

-Layout a simple dictionary using SDL in a nice TTF font.
+Layout engine.

 ## References